krozlink/oddzy/README.md

 The website is a single page application using Vue 2.
 The CSS framework Bulma is used for styling.

 Most of the data on the Racing schedule and Race pages should be kept up to date depending on the source data.
-As no pricing data is scraped the values shown are randomly generated placeholder values.
+The prices shown are randomly generated on the server, pushed to the client and updated in realtime.

 The date and race type (horse racing / harness / greyhounds) filters work.
 The race countdown timers are updated live and results are displayed when the races complete.